 Tip #4: Experience counts

 To be an excellent wedding photographer takes a tremendous amount of technical and personal skills (as well as the willingness to be lassoed by a bride!) .
 Skills that are learned from both formal education and real time experience.
-Dealing with every detail of a wedding and interacting with the Bride & Groom, their families and at times hundreds of people and still maintaining the highest level of technical application possible; that takes experience.
+Keep in mind that not all wedding photographers do this professionally.
+There are all levels of commitment and proficiency ranging from the hobbyist or the aspiring student to the experienced professional that does this for a living.
+Dealing with every detail of a wedding and interacting with the Bride & Groom, their families and at times hundreds of people and still maintaining the highest level of technical application possible; that takes experience and proficiency.

 Find out how much experience a photographer has and consider this: